sangharshM/90DaysOfDevOps/2023/day01/tasks.md

 - Fork this Repo.= Done
 - Start with a DevOps Roadmap[https://youtu.be/iOE9NTAG35g]= Done
-- Write a LinkedIn post or a small article about your understanding of DevOps
+- Write a LinkedIn post or a small article about your understanding of DevOps =Done
  - What is DevOps
  - What is Automation, Scaling, Infrastructure
  - Why DevOps is Important, etc